klaytn/klaytn-docs/docs/smart-contract/ide-and-tools/README.md

 #### Klaytn Wallet

-* Klaytn Wallet is a browser-based account management tool for the Blockchain Application \(BApp\) developers.
+* Klaytn Wallet is a browser-based account management tool for the Blockchain Application (BApp) developers.
+You can create/load your accounts, review your account balance, and transfer KLAY.
+You can also register your own Klaytn tokens to test basic behaviors.

 #### Klaytnscope

 * Klaytnscope is the block explorer for the Klaytn Network.
+You can browse and inspect your transactions on the browser.